pb0710/sylas-react-ui/README.md

 then, you can import some Components from sylas-react-ui

-being used to function component（recommended)
+being used to function component（React > v16.8)

 ```tsx
 import React, { Component } from 'react'